 Professional Clinical Counselors study and are expected to know these 13 important “Core Competency” areas.
-Quality counseling should include a lot more than giving you a diagnosis, prescribing or referring you for medications and then listening to you talk.
+Quality counseling should include a lot more than giving you a diagnosis, prescribing or referring you for medications, and then listening to you talk.

 As important as listening is for any health care professional, the meat of counseling contains a lot more substance than diagnosis and listening.
 Here are the 13 areas a professional clinical counselor needs to know to help their clients.
-It helps to know this stuff if you ever expect to pass you licensing exam.
+It helps to know this stuff if you ever expect to pass your licensing exam.

 1. Counseling and psychotherapeutic theories and techniques.

-If you and you partner can’t get along that is a relational issue.
+If you and your partner can’t get along that is a relational issue.
 To treat this we do not need to give you a diagnosis of a mental illness.
 Could someone with a serious and persistent mental illness have a relationship issue?
 Sure they can.